-This is also the first year that flu will co-circulate alongside COVID-19.
-Research has shown that if you catch both viruses at the same time you are at increased risk of getting seriously ill.
-The best way to avoid catching and spreading flu is by having the vaccination before the flu season starts.
-Cases of Influenza start to circulate in the autumn and through winter.
+Every year we see cases of influenza start to circulate in the autumn and through winter, and this year it is expected that fewer people will have built up natural immunity to it during the COVID-19 pandemic.
 There are usually different circulating strains of the virus and so a new vaccination is created each year.
 The flu vaccination helps to minimise the spread of disease and protect those most at risk from flu and its complications.

 Symptoms of flu include: